-- 1. Compare various methods of solving differential equations of first and second order. - 2.
+- 1. Familiarize with various methods of solving differential equations of first and second order and to have qualitative applications - 2.
 Solve various working rule for finding solution of linear differential equations with constant coefficients. - 3.
 Evaluate solution using homogeneous linear equations or Cauchy-Euler equations, linear differential equations of second order with variable coefficients, initial and boundary value problems. - 4.
 Discuss the applications of real world problems using ordinary differential equations.